reynoldsryan/livenup/README.md

 # Add Life To Your Life
 ##Purpose
 ___
 Ever wanted to decorate your home with living art the same way you do with paintings or sculptures.
 Having trouble getting started?
 Have you tried and just ended up killing them?
-Enter Liven Up.
+Enter LivenUp.
 Start with the space you want to add life to and choose from images curated to inspire creativity and we will provide you with a list of plants that will get you started.
 Brown thumb to green thumb this app can drive that desire and turn it into a manageable reality.

 ##Database Setup
 ___